dnashwilton/relationship-rating/README.md

 <br>

-To keep the visitors updated with new attractions and future events.
+To help the user expand their sexual knowledge.

 <br>